Welcome to Art and Design at Highfield!

 As a school, we believe that art lessons should be engaging, experimental and give all the children the opportunity to express themselves.
 To achieve this, we follow an innovative creative curriculum that incorporates cross-curricular and creative Art teaching.

 During art lessons, every child is given the opportunity to experiment and use a variety of different materials, including sketching pencils, printing inks, spray paint, fabric and pastel.
 Our curriculum also encourages children to enhance their art skills to ensure a steady progression of skills and knowledge throughout their school life.

 National Curriculum Outlines

-The new Art and Design National Curriculum has seen a more streamlined outline of age related expectations.
-The expectations for each Key Stage are outlined below.
+The expectations in Art and Design for each Key Stage are outlined below:

 Key stage 1